middyjs/middy/README.md

 - [`http-header-normalizer`](/packages/http-header-normalizer): Normalizes HTTP header names to their canonical format
 - [`http-json-body-parser`](/packages/http-json-body-parser): Automatically parses HTTP requests with JSON body and converts the body into an object.
 Also handles gracefully broken JSON if used in combination of
   `httpErrorHandler`.
+- [`http-multipart-body-parser`](/packages/http-multipart-body-parser): Automatically parses HTTP requests with content type `multipart/form-data` and converts the body into an object.
 - [`http-partial-response`](/packages/http-partial-response): Filter response objects attributes based on query string parameters.
 - [`http-security-headers`](/packages/http-security-headers): Applies best practice security headers to responses.
 It's a simplified port of HelmetJS.
 - [`http-urlencode-body-parser`](/packages/http-urlencode-body-parser): Automatically parses HTTP requests with URL encoded body (typically the result of a form submit).